 You will have:

-Initial assessment—Your doctor will ask about your symptoms.
-You will also be asked about your medical and family history.
-Your doctor may want to interview your family members and/or other people close to you.
+A visit with your doctor—Your doctor will ask about your mental health problems.
+You will also be asked about your health and other people in your family who have had mental health problems.
+Your doctor may want to talk to your family and other people who are close to you.

-Physical exam—Your doctor will do a physical exam.
-You may be given several lab tests to rule out other causes for your moods and behavior.
-Those causes could include
+Physical—Your doctor will do an exam.
+You may be given lab tests to rule out other causes for your health problems.